Im-Mr-Chris/El-Paso-Strong-Coin/README.md

 (whichever of the forementioned comes first).

 Our EPTX token will be tradable ONLY AFTER a specific time and data specified by the admin.

+In the event of an emergency, the admin can stop the ICO and can also change the deposit address in case it gets compromised.

+The ICO can be either in the initial, running, following, or halted state of function.

+All tokens not sold after the investment in the ICO event will be burned.